eduardoliv/AP-TPG-M1/README.md

 #### Delivery 3 (31/03/2025)

-Submission 3 is based on the results of the [xx] and RoBERTa Transformer LLM models.
+Submission 3 is based on the results of the BERT and RoBERTa Transformer LLM models.
+The weights from bert model weren't commited due to memory issues.
 Below is the structure of these models, as well as the generated results for the submission.

 ```md